Planning a road trip around Scotland?

 Me too!
 It’s my favourite way to travel around Scotland.
 I love the variety, I get to see everything and road-trippin’ soothes a serious case of itchy feet.
 Plus Scotland is one of the world’s best countries for road tripping.
 Planning your itinerary?
 Here are 10 incredible Scotland road trip routes to drive.
 Let’s road trip!

-1. Discover the best bits of central Scotland road trip
+1. The best bits of central Scotland road trip

 From Loch Ness the road trip turns back east across Scotland to discover Highland Perthshire.
 Visit the crowning place of the King of Scots, Scone Palace, feed red deer with Highland Safaris and visit Loch Tay.
 Make your final stop at North Queensferry to view the Forth Bridge from close up – the perfect last memory of your central Scotland road trip!